Sir-NoChill/blog/content/blog/2025-12-04-security-advent.md

 tags: [cybersecurity]
 ---

-On the third cyber-mas day my true love gave to me: a clean file-tree an antivirus scan, a key rotation and a clean cache with no more cooooooo-kiiiiiiiiiiiiiies
+On the fourth cyber-mas day my true love gave to me: a clean file-tree an antivirus scan, a key rotation and a clean cache with no more cooooooo-kiiiiiiiiiiiiiies